A father collects mail from the mailbox with his young son.

 Safeguarding your mail is easier than you might think.
 Follow these practical tips that can minimize your risk of falling victim to address fraud.

-- If you're missing mail or the amount you normally receive is reduced, reach out to your local post office to report fraud.
+• If you're missing mail or you’re getting less than normal, reach out to your local post office to report fraud.

 The USPS has a more tips to prevent identity theft through the mail on their website.